angular/angular/adev/src/content/guide/hydration.md

 * `<a>` inside an `<h1>`
 * `<a>` inside another `<a>`

 If you are uncertain about whether your HTML is valid, you can use a [syntax validator](https://validator.w3.org/) to check it.
+Additionally, at build time HTML validation tools like the [html-validate](https://www.npmjs.com/package/html-validate) NPM package with the element-permitted-parent rule enabled can help to automate the validation process.
+Note that using content projection can circumvent template level HTML validation.

 ### Preserve Whitespaces Configuration